Lol-Hi/cep-pygam3d/p/6-documentation/README.md

 ## Using this branch
 Read the write-up first.

-2d_demonstration: demonstration of 2d engine
+`2d_demonstration`: demonstration of 2d engine

-3d_demonstration: demonstration of 3d engine
+`3d_demonstration`: demonstration of 3d engine

-finalgame: our end product
+`finalgame`: our end product with all the features
+- **commented code is found here**

-freeroam: our end product but with death, terrorists and civilians turned off
+`freeroam`: our end product but with death, terrorists and civilians turned off

-mapmaker: mapmaker
+`mapmaker`: mapmaker

 ---
 ## Build Status